- Juan F. Tellez

 Assignments and grades

-You can find descriptions for all the assignments on the assignments page.
+You can find descriptions for all the assignments and assignment policies on the assignments page.